tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

 ## Getting Started

-0. We will assume you used the provided assignment URL to set up a github repository.
+0. Use the assignment URL  https://classroom.github.com/a/ffjzXCRo to set up a github repository.
 And then clicked on that repository in your web browser.
 (FIXME: Let the class staff know your repository name so Travis CI can be enabled).